-A bursa is a small sack of fluid that sits between a tendon and a bone to help the tendon move smoothly over the bone.
-The retrocalcaneal bursa in situated in the feet between the Achilles tendon and the calcaneus or heel bone.
-With repeated trauma the bursa can become inflamed.
+A bursa is a small sack of fluid that sits between a tendon and a bone.
+Its purpose is to help the tendon move smoothly over the bone.

 What can the athlete do?

-Wear shoes without backs to them which can relieve the pressure on the heel.
+Shoes – wear shoes without backs to them.
+Or cut out part of the back of an old pair.
+This relieves pressure on the back of your heel.
 A foam ring cut to fit around the bursa to protect it from rubbing on the shoe may take the pressure off the bursa and allow it to heal faster.

 If you have looked after yourself you should be back to full training within two to three weeks.
 Be patient and allow about a week of active rest for the bursa.

 The following is a basic guideline for returning to training.
 This will vary depending on previous fitness and the extent of the injury.

 |1||Walk 4 minutes, jog 2 minutes, repeat four times|